OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Organized-Crime-and-Illicit-Trade.md

 - [ScamAlert](https://scamalert.sg/)
   Search for scam stories and common scammer methods via keyword.
 - [ScamNumbers](https://scamnumbers.info/index.php)
-  A world wide database of phone numbers that have been proven to be used by internet scammers.
+  A worldwide database of phone numbers that have been proven to be used by internet scammers.
 Tells you where in the world it is from, along with any other additional details that are available.

 ## **<u>Other Illicit Trade</u>**
 - [ICOM Red Lists](https://icom.museum/en/resources/red-lists/)